strategineer/personal-website/content/bin/rpg/xmooks/index.md

 PCs can safely travel for 12 hours per day (2 hexes), or push their luck with 18 hours (3 hexes), losing the benefits of resting and having lunch.

-In Civilized Parts, villages and peasants are everywhere.
-In wilderness areas, roads may not exist.
-All land is owned, even trackless wastes.

 # Introduction for New Players

 **There are elements of chance.**